Digital Startup Alley exhibitors: Tune in tomorrow for free media training – TechCrunch

 During tomorrow’s media training, TechCrunch writers and editors Greg Kumparak, Anthony Ha and Ingrid Lunden — experts at interviewing startup founders — will discuss best practices when it comes to talking with the press.
 You’ll learn what journalists look for and how to avoid pitfalls that could tank an interview.

-If you’re still on the fence about exhibiting in Startup Alley, consider this.
-Disrupt 2020 spans five days and it’s the biggest, longest Disrupt ever.
+If you’re still on the fence about exhibiting in Startup Alley, consider this: Disrupt 2020 spans five days and it’s the biggest, longest Disrupt ever.
 You’ll be able to network with thousands of attendees from around the world.
 And if you purchase your Disrupt Digital Startup Alley Package today, you can attend tomorrow’s media training.

 You’ll also be able to attend two more webinars exclusively for Startup Alley exhibitors later this month.
 Check ’em out and mark your calendar now!